Academic year: The period consisting of fall and spring semesters.

 Priority registration: A specified period of time during a semester when a student may enroll in courses for the following semester.

 Privacy act: The privacy of students' records and affairs is protected under the Family Educational Rights and Privacy Act of 1974 as amended [P.L.
 93-380], preventing the distribution of any information other than 'directory information' on a student.

 Probation and dismissal: Failure to meet the minimum semester requirements toward graduation for the fall or spring semester will result in being placed on academic probation.
-Academic deficiencies not corrected in the subsequent semester or in the Tulane Summer School may be cause for dismissal from the University.
+Academic deficiencies not corrected in the subsequent semester or in a summer term may be cause for dismissal from the University.